Postage stamps and postal history of Germany: Deutsche Bundespost

-After the unification, 1990-
+After reunification, 1990–present

 Deutsche Post AG

-With the German reunification, the Bundespost with the incorporated Deutsche Post of the GDR provided postal services for the whole territory of the Federal Republic, and German stamps regardless of origin were postally valid until their date of expiration: for the stamps of the GDR Mi # 1004-3343 this was October 1, 1990, and for GDR Mi 3344-3365 December 12, 1991; the latter was the same date for the expiration of the West Berlin stamps Mi #326-879.
-By 1993 a new five-digit postal code had been introduced.
-In 1995 the Bundespost was converted into a stock company, the ’’Deutsche Post AG’’ the shares of which became available in 2000.
+With German reunification, the Bundespost with the incorporated Deutsche Post of the GDR provided postal services for the whole territory of the Federal Republic, and German stamps regardless of origin were postally valid until their date of expiration: for the stamps of the GDR Mi # 1004–3343, this was October 1, 1990, and for GDR Mi 3344-3365 December 12, 1991; the latter was the same date for the expiration of the West Berlin stamps Mi #326–879.
+By 1993, a new five-digit postal code had been introduced.
+In 1995, the Bundespost was converted into a stock company – the Deutsche Post AG – the shares of which became available in 2000.
 The company with its subsidiaries operates in logistics on a global scale.

 Although the postal service was privatized, the stamps are still printed and provided by the German government.

 Statistics

-According to the Scott catalogue, the following number of different stamps (regular and semipostal) were issued by the Reichspost (1871-1945), Deutsche Post (GDR) (1949-90), Deutsche Bundespost Berlin (1949-90), and Deutsche Bundespost (1949-90):
+According to the Scott catalogue, the following number of different stamps (regular and semi-postal) were issued by the Reichspost (1871–1945), Deutsche Post (GDR) (1949–1990), Deutsche Bundespost Berlin (1949–1990), and Deutsche Bundespost (1949–1990):